andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/02-travelers_of_the_caribbean.md

 We make our way over the mountains and the scenery flattens out and the mugginess returns.
 It's 4.5 hours to Cahuita, where the woman next to me disembarks and I am able to stretch my legs out a bit.
 30 more minutes and we're in Puerto Viejo and I am ready to get off this damn bus.

+<h4 class="article-subheader">Puerto Viejo</h4>

+Puerto Viejo is a small town with a laid-back vibe and vibrant Caribbean culture settled between long stretches of white and black sand beaches.
+The black volcanic sands of Playa Negra are said to be some of the most beautiful in Costa Rica.
+There are small shops, restaurants, and bars scattered throughout the town's few streets and most people get around on foot.
+I dig the slow pace and I'm ready to feel like Joey Slowgano and slow things down for a couple days.

-We disembark and wind our way through a cozy little beach town to the Roots Family hostel, where C&eacute;cile has booked a bed.
+We disembark and wind our way through town to the Roots Family hostel, where C&eacute;cile has booked a bed.
 We are greeted by Emily, a petite girl from Essex with the most proper British accent you could imagine.
 She's just beginning her gap "6 months" since her future employer wouldn't let her do a full gap year.